-- 41. You should communicate clearly and effectively with your patients and give them information in a way that they can understand.
+37. You should communicate clearly and effectively with your patients and give them information in a way that they can understand.
 Informing a patient that they may have to stop driving can be a sensitive and difficult subject to raise and you should communicate this with empathy and compassion.

-Providing patients with information about resources they can access for assistance, for example about alternative means of transport, could be helpful. - 42.
-For more information on communicating effectively with patients, please refer to Standards 2 and 4 of the Standards of Practice. - 43.
-A flow chart showing the process to be followed when making a decision can be found at the end of this document.
+38. For more information on communicating effectively with patients, please refer to Standards 2 and 4 of the Standards of Practice.